 Federal Communications Commission (FCC): The Federal Communications Commission (FCC) is an independent United States government agency, directly responsible to Congress.
 The FCC was established by the Communications Act of 1934 and is charged with regulating interstate and international communications by radio, television, wire, satellite and cable.
 The FCC's jurisdiction covers the 50 states, the District of Columbia, and U.S. possessions.

-final committee draft: This is the final public form of the Committee Draft of a proposed international standard, and must be identified as such before being submitted for a 4-month approval ballot amongst the Participating Member Bodies of the Sub-Committee.
+final committee draft: This is the final public form of the Committee Draft of a proposed international standard, and must be identified as such before being submitted for a four-month approval ballot among the Participating Member Bodies of the Sub-Committee.

 final draft international standard (FDIS): This is the final form of a proposed standard before it is adopted as an International Standard.

 Global System Mobile (GSM): GSM is a living and evolving wireless communications standard that already offers an extensive and feature-rich 'family' of voice and data services.
 (Source: Google search “local area network definition”)

 guidance documents: A document that describes a particular procedure or process but that does not include any requirements.